-Health system response and capacity to address and respond to NCDs
+National capacity to address and respond to NCDs

 In the past decade, countries have expanded their capacities to respond to the epidemic of noncommunicable diseases.
 Real progress has been made, though it has been uneven.
-Available data comes from an assessment of country capacity to prevent and control noncommunicable diseases, conducted by WHO in 2013, and reveals major gaps in health system capacity in many low- and middle-income countries.
+Available data comes from an assessment of country capacity to prevent and control noncommunicable diseases, last conducted by WHO in 2015, and reveals major gaps in health system capacity in many low- and middle-income countries.